How to Handle 9 Typical Roommate Problems

 Please note that we’re presenting a wide range of research in this post, and some of it dates back to 2004.
-But we still believe the findings are relevant.
+We still believe the findings are relevant.

 Let’s start with the big number: A survey conducted in the fall of 2008 by Boise State found that around 25 percent of students reported roommate issues in the preceding month, with females more likely to report experiencing a problem than males.

-Now let’s also consider that eye-popping stat some conclusions from other academic studies:
+Now let’s also consider that eye-popping stat with some conclusions from other academic studies:

 - “It has been shown that a student’s relationship with his/her roommate has a significant impact on the student’s college experience, particularly for first year students.”
 Knapp, Marek & Wanzer, 2004

-- “Stress is known to have a deleterious effects on student success.”
+- “Stress is known to have a deleterious effect on student success.”
 Friedlander, Reid, Shupak & Cribble, 2007

-Ok, we know academic researchers will have have fits if we string all this data together, but when you consider those findings, it’s hard not tie it in with this number:
+Ok, we know academic researchers will have fits if we string all this data together, but when you consider those findings, it’s hard not to tie it in with this number: